What are the consequences of shoplifting?

 It depends how you resolve the case.
 Of course, the best outcome is to have the case dismissed and there are programs that are available for some offenders.
 An experienced attorney will know how to put your case on a path to dismissal.
 If your case is dismissed, it can be expunged.

-If you can avoid a conviction or convince the prosecutor to reduce the charge to something less serious, the chances of an arrest effecting your ability to get into college or serve in the military are better.
+If you can avoid a conviction or convince the prosecutor to reduce the charge to something less serious, the chances of an arrest affecting your ability to get into college or serve in the military are better.